CastleLabs/ChatBot-Training/training.md

 - **Smart Features:** Never expires, unused balances retain full value
 - **Minor Safety Rule:** Unaccompanied minors must load minimum $20
 - **Payment Methods:** Cash & major credit cards (3.5% processing fee); ATM available on-site
+- **Points Value** Castle points are worth 1 cent each, so 100 points is $1.00, 500 points is $5, and so on.
 **Cost-Saving Strategy:** Load larger amounts to reduce trips to kiosk; cards work for future visits.

 > **When asked about card management:**